 Video is becoming one of the most important ways to grow a business.
 This is why HubSpot offers video hosting and analytics features through HubSpot Video:

-HubSpot Video gives Enterprise and Professional users host videos, optimise them for SEO, add forms and CTAs, or embed them on their website or on social media.
+HubSpot Video gives Enterprise and Professional users host videos, optimize them for SEO, add forms and CTAs, or embed them on their website or on social media.

-As your company grows, you might start hold an annual event, create micro sites, or create a separate product that all require their own website and online presence.
+As your company grows, you might start to hold an annual event, create microsites, or create a separate product that all require their own website and online presence.

-As HubSpot Marketing Enterprise user, you can add each brand to the same HubSpot portal and manage all your online assets (website, blog etc.) from one place.
+As a HubSpot Marketing Enterprise user, you can add each brand to the same HubSpot portal and manage all your online assets (website, blog, etc.) from one place.

 Brand domains are a great fit when you want to host two distinct domains from one platform, if you have separate sales and marketing teams working on different brands, or if you want to segment your reporting based on domain.

-HubSpot's pricing model have previously been based on the number of contacts stored in the CRM system.
-For each 1000 extra contacts, the price would increase.
+HubSpot's pricing model has previously been based on the number of contacts stored in the CRM system.
+For every 1000 extra contacts, the price would increase.